 Feel Good is available to watch on Netflix

 MORE: Why is Feel Good finishing after season two?

-This Billy Porter-led series recently aired its finale, so if you've never given it a try, now's the time!
+This Billy Porter-led series is finished, so feel free to binge-watch the entire thing in one go!
 The show is all about New York City's drag ball culture scene in the 1980s and 1990s, set at the height of the AIDS epidemic.
 The series has broken incredible new ground in television by featuring the largest cast of transgender actors in series regular roles, as well as the largest recurring cast of LGBTQ+ actors ever.